nasifimtiazohi/Coverity-Data-Analysis/memory/report.md

 ## Findings: <em> How frequently do memory-related alerts get identified by a static analysis security testing tool?
 How do developers respond to these alerts? </em>

-To anwer this research question, we look at the alerts generated by Coverity for the ten projects and answer following questions:
+We investigate the
+scan history dataset
+to answer the following questions:

-#### To what extent do memory related alerts appear when C/C++ projects are scanned by Coverity?
+#### To what extent do memory related alerts appear when C/C++ projects are scanned by a static analysis tool?

 While the rate of alerts
 that are memory related
 vary among projects,
 approximately
-**one-third of Coverity alerts were found to be memory related** (median rate of 35.4% among ten projects).
+**one-third of static analysis alerts were found to be memory related** (median rate of 35.4% among ten projects).

 | Project               | Total Alerts   | Memory Alerts   |